hanabi/hanabi.github.io/README.md

 * When a 3 exists in someone else's hand and already has a clue on it, it can be filled in with a second clue to cause a *3-Bluff* to occur.
 This is still a normal *3-Bluff*; it is only supposed to get 1 card to blind-play and does not imply a *Finesse*.
 * However, if a 3 is reclued and gives no additional information on the card, it always implies a *Double Finesse* instead of a *3-Bluff*.

+### Bad Touch Double Finesse

+* Normally, a *3 Bluff* takes priority over a *Double Finesse*.
+This means that if someone clues a blue 3 using the number 3, and then a blue 1 blind plays on the very next turn, no-one is promised the blue 2.
+* However, if BOTH blue 3's were touched with the number 3 clue, then that would violate *Good Touch Principle*, and this would be considered a "bad touch".
+* If someone is violating *Good Touch Principle*, they must have a very good reason, so the clue must be a *Double Finesse* instead of a *3 Bluff*.
+In the above example, you should blind-play the blue 2 from your *Finesse Position*.
+* The player who recieved the clue can safely discard the 3 that was on chop.

 ### Sacrifice Discard

 * It is generally undesirable for a player to have a "fully locked" hand, but sometimes it happens.
 And sometimes, one card in the locked hand is useful in the future, but not critical (meaning there is another copy of the card in someone else's hand or still in the deck).